 The Local Traveler, Lexington, Kentucky

-Amy Hess is a professionally trained actress, who studied in Los Angeles at The American Academy of Dramatic Arts, a renowned acting Conservatory and The Groundlings, a premiere Improvisation and Comedy School.
-Her career as a Performer began with several television guest-starring spots on shows like Beverly Hills 90210, In the Heat of the Night, USA High and The Wayans Bros.
-Her career as a Producer began at Paramount Pictures, where she gained experience in researching and associate producing.
+Amy Hess is a professionally trained actress, who studied at The American Academy of Dramatic Arts and The Groundlings Improvisational School.
+Her career includes guest-starring roles on Beverly Hills 90210, In the Heat of the Night, USA High and The Wayans Bros.
+She also has starring and supporting roles in several faith-based projects such as The Easter Experience, Unrequited, The Stranger Series, The Perfect Gift and Summer Snow.
+Her career as a Producer began at Paramount Pictures, where she gained experience in Research, Production and Associate Producing.

 Kentucky Farm Bureau, Lexington, Kentucky